UlmApi/jugendhackt-infobeamer/README.md

  * export the csv fahrplan by copying the `fahrplan` folder into your [voctosched](https://github.com/zuntrax/voctosched) base directory and calling the ini file, e.g.: `python3.6 schedule.py -vvd -c fahrplan/jugendhackt.ini`
  * make the resulting schedule.xml accessible, e.g. by calling a simple http server from within the jh-fahrplan directory: `python3 -m http.server 8082`

-## Acknowledgements

-The unattended installation script and how the information is called after booting is heavily based on [webcampsi/info-beamer](https://github.com/webcampsi/info-beamer).

 ## TODO

  * `wget info-beamer-pi` instead of delivering it with this repo (which kind of taints the license)
  * Add and refine info-beamer visualization for info-beamer
  * Streamline the schedule export process

+## Acknowledgements and LICENSE

+The unattended installation script and how the information is called after booting is heavily based on [webcampsi/info-beamer](https://github.com/webcampsi/info-beamer), licensed under the MIT license.

+Please note that Jugend hackt kindly asks you to get in touch with them before using Jugend hackt artwork and/or the name in your own projects :)